janneyow/relaxed_ik_ros1/README.md

     rosparam set /simulation_time go
     ```

-1. **[Teleop with Joystick]** Change the input device to "joy" in <settings.yaml>.
+1. **[Teleop with Joystick for Testing]** Change the input device to "joy" in <settings.yaml>.
 Launch the joystick controller in a new terminal.
 Current input mappings are mapped for an xbox controller.
     ```bash
     rosrun relaxed_ik_ros1 ikgoal_driver.py
     ```

-1. **[For Testing purposes]** Control the robot based on the type of input device in <settings.yaml>.
+1. **[Teleop with Keyboard for Testing]** Control the robot based on the type of input device in <settings.yaml>.
 If you set the robot follow a given cartesian trajectories, you should see the robot moving now!
 Some examples of cartesian trajectories are provided in the folder *animation_files*.
 If you set the `input_device` to be keyboard, initialize the keyboard IK goal driver in a new terminal.
 The driver listens to 6-DOF pose goals and publishes robot joint angles.
     ```bash
     rosrun relaxed_ik_ros1 keyboard_ikgoal_driver.py
     ```